Misgav Am hostage crisis: Details of the attack

-During the night of Monday, April 7, 1980, a squad of five Palestinian militants, belonging to the Iraqi-backed Arab Liberation Front militant organization, armed with AK-47 assault rifles and hand grenades, cut the border fence between Israel and Lebanon at around 01:00 am.
+During the night of Monday, April 7, 1980, a squad of five Palestinian militants, belonging to the Iraqi-backed Arab Liberation Front militant organization, armed with AK-47 assault rifles and hand grenades, cut the border fence between Israel and Lebanon at around 1:00 am.
 The squad then crossed the border and managed to sneak into Kibbutz Misgav Am, located in northern Israel.
 Upon reaching the center of the kibbutz undetected, the squad arrived at the children's sleeping quarters, where children aged 1½ to 3 slept, supervised by some of their parents.

 At the entrance to the dormitory, the militant squad encountered the kibbutz secretary Sammy (Samuel) Shani, who happened to be at the site repairing the building's light fixtures.
 With only a screwdriver in his hand, he attempted to block the entrance, but was shot dead by the militants.

 The militants then entered the building and killed two-year-old Eyal Gluska, and snatched two babies from their cribs (one of whom was Sammy Shani's two-month-old son).
 The militants ran up to the second floor together with the two babies they took, where they barricaded themselves, and where five more toddlers and an adult named Meir Peretz were sleeping.
 Kibbutz members managed to rescue several women and children from the building during the raid.

 At about 2:30 am, Israeli military forces surrounded the dormitory building and began to negotiate with the militants.

 Takeover operation

-In all, two rescue attempts were made: The first was carried out by Sayeret Golani of the Golani Brigade, and failed.
-During that attempt, 19-year-old Israel Defense Forces (IDF) medic and combat soldier Eldad Tsafrir was killed by the militants.
-Tsafrir's body remained lying in the entrance to the building, as no one was capable of evacuating it.
+In all, two rescue attempts were made.
+The first was carried out by the Sayeret Golani unit of the Golani Brigade and failed.
+During that attempt, the Sayeret Golani team's combat medic, 19 year old Eldad Tsafrir, was killed.
+Tsafrir's body remained lying at the entrance to the building, as no one was capable of evacuating it.

 After the first rescue attempt, the militants began using loudspeakers to declare their ransom demands.
 They read the names of prisoners they wanted released from Israeli prisons, they demanded a plane to fly them out of the country, and also asked that the Romanian ambassador be involved in the negotiations.

-After lengthy negotiations, at around 10:00 pm on April 8, a special force of Sayeret Matkal, under the command of Major General Uzi Dayan, broke into the building through several openings during an attack that lasted only two minutes.
-During this takeover, the soldiers were able to eliminate all the militants and release all hostages.
+After lengthy negotiations, at around 10:00 pm on April 8, a team from the Sayeret Matkal special forces unit, under the command of Major General Uzi Dayan, broke into the building through several openings and retook the building in a raid that lasted only two minutes.
+During this takeover, all of the militants were killed and all hostages were rescued.
 Six Sayeret Matkal soldiers were injured during the takeover.
-During the rescue attempt, one of the militants shot Meir Peretz in his legs, while Peretz was tied up and lying on the floor, and then blew himself up using a hand grenade.
+During the operation, one of the militants shot Meir Peretz in his legs, while Peretz was tied up and lying on the floor, and then blew himself up using a hand grenade.